suchitrasundar/Deep-Learning/README.md

-# NeuralNetworks
+# Image Classification - CNN, TensorFlow
 Classify Images of Flowers

+1. Developed a convolutional neural network to classify five different classes of flowers, on the flower data set from TensorFlow data sets achieving an accuracy of 86.67% with the validation set.
-Created a Convolutional Neural Network to classify the images of flowers, given a training set and validation set, performed Transfer Learning using Inception Model and compared the accuracy of this model with MobileNet.
-The Flower data set was downloaded from TensorFlow datasets.
+2. Performed transfer learning using Inception model and compared the accuracy of this model with MobileNet in Google Colab’s TensorFlow with GPU.